Reviews You Can Rely On

 Our Verdict

 The DMR Vault gets lost in the increasingly competitive field of flat pedals.
 It performs well on the bike but does not stand out or perform exceptionally well in any metric.
-The concave 6061 aluminum platform measures 105mm x 105mm which is slightly smaller than many newer designed pedals on the market and has good stability for riders with a smaller foot.
+The concave 6061 aluminum platform measures 105mm x 105mm and has good stability for riders with smaller feet.
 The grip is unremarkable but does have good mobility.
 The price tag is on the more expensive end of the spectrum, though these may be a compelling option for riders who prefer a moderate-size platform and a little foot mobility.

 REASONS TO BUY